IBM/integrity-enforcer/docs/README_PROTECT_RESOURCE.md

     ```
 2. Try to create ConfigMap resource `test-cm` shown above (test-cm.yaml) in the namespace `secure-ns`

-    Run the command below to create this ConfigMap, but it fails because no signature for this resource is not stored in the cluster.
+    Run the command below to create ConfigMap `test-cm`, but it fails because no signature for this resource is stored in the cluster.

     ```
-    $ oc create -f test-cm.yaml -n secure-ns
-    Error from server: error when creating "test-cm.yaml": admission webhook "ac-server.integrity-enforcer-ns.svc" denied the request: No signature found
+    $ oc create -f /tmp/test-cm.yaml -n secure-ns Error from server: error when creating "test-cm.yaml": admission webhook "ac-server.integrity-enforcer-ns.svc" denied the request: No signature found
     ```